Computing asymptotic invariants with the Ricci tensor on asymptotically flat and hyperbolic manifolds: Equality in the asymptotically flat case

 \section{Equality in the asymptotically flat case}

-In this section, we will prove the equality between the classical expressions $m(g), \mathbf{C}(g)$ of the mass or the center of mass and their Ricci versions $m_R(g), \mathbf{C}_R(g)$.
+In this section, we will prove the equality between the classical expressions $m(g)$ and $\mathbf{C}(g)$ of the mass and the center of mass and their Ricci versions $m_R(g)$ and $\mathbf{C}_R(g)$.
 The proof we will give relies on Michel's approach described above together with two elementary computations in Riemannian geometry.

 \begin{lemm}[The integrated Bianchi identity] Let $h$ be a $C^3$ Riemannian metric on a smooth compact domain with boundary $\Omega$ and $X$ be a conformal Killing field.
 Then

 where $\nu$ is the outer unit normal to $\partial \Omega$. \end{lemm}